Hecate: Sanctuaries

 Aside from her own temples, Hecate was also worshipped in the sanctuaries of other gods, where she was apparently sometimes given her own space.
 A round stone altar dedicated to the goddess was found in the Delphinion (a temple dedicated to Apollo) at Miletus.
 Dated to the 7th century BCE, this is one of the oldest known artefacts dedicated to the worship of Hecate.
 In association with her worship alongside Apollo at Miletus, worshipers used a unique form of offering: they would place stone cubes, often wreathes, known as γυλλοι (gylloi) as protective offerings at the door or gateway.
 There was an area sacred to Hecate in the precincts of the Temple of Artemis at Ephesus, where the priests, megabyzi, officiated.
 This sanctuary was called Hecatesion (Shrine of Hecate).
 Hecate was also worshipped in the Temple of Athena in Titane: "In Titane there is also a sanctuary of Athena, into which they bring up the image of Koronis [mother of Asklepios] ...
 The sanctuary is built upon a hill, at the bottom of which is an Altar of the Winds, and on it the priest sacrifices to the winds one night in every year.
 He also performs other secret rites [of Hecate] at four pits, taming the fierceness of the blasts [of the winds], and he is said to chant as well the charms of Medea."
 She was most commonly worshipped in nature, where she had many natural sanctuaries.
-An important sanctuary of Hecate was a holy cave on the island of Samothrake called Zerynthos:
+An important sanctuary of Hecate was a holy cave on the island of Samothrace called Zerynthos: